-Applicants should consider not only the requirements of each school as compared to the applicant's credentials, citizenship, and legal residence restrictions, but also the potential cost of application (including AMCAS service fees, secondary school application fees, costs associated with interviewing, acceptance deposits, etc.) prior to designating any school.
+Applicants should consider not only the requirements of each school as compared to the applicant's credentials, citizenship, and legal residence restrictions, but also the potential cost of application (including AMCAS service fees, secondary application fees, costs associated with interviewing, acceptance deposits, etc.) prior to designating any school.

 Many medical schools only consider applications from U.S. citizens; some medical schools only accept applications from applicants who reside in certain states.
 Some schools may consider non-residents only under the Early Decision Program.
 AMCAS does not evaluate residency eligibility or citizenship status.
-Questions regarding eligibility and application restrictions should be directed to the medical school admissions committee of the specific medical school.
-Refer to the most recent edition of the Medical School Admission Requirements (MSAR) for further information.
+Questions regarding eligibility and application restrictions should be directed to the admissions office of the specific medical school.
 It is the applicant's responsibility to determine eligibility before designating a school.